electronicvisions/brainscales2-demos/fp_synfireChain.rst

 - Tune the weights below to obtain a synfire chain behavior as seen in the figure above.
 - Which connection is the most sensitive one?
 - What happens if you disable inhibition?
+- Visualize the membrane potential of the neuron using the oscilloscope.
+  Include a picture of the obtained pulse in your protocol.
+  *Hint*: You might find it useful to use the ``normal`` mode of the oscilloscope and assign a trigger to detect your pulse.
 - Make comments in your lab book.

 After executing the cells above, you can execute this cell as oft as you want.